GavArmstrong/Generation-N/README.md

-# Generation-S
+# Generation-N

-Generation S is a PC game motivated by biological agent-based survivor models.
+Generation N is a PC game motivated by biological agent-based survivor models.

 Written in HTML5, CSS3, and JavaScript.